UAE Guide: What is VAT on compensation Payments in Dubai and Abu Dhabi?

 Compensation Payments are for any loss, breach of contracts, omission etc. This type of expense occurs in the normal course of business only.
-Recently, FTA has issues a clarification vide no.: VAT P 001, on VAT treatment on
+Recently, FTA in Dubai, UAE has issues a clarification vide no.: VAT P 001, on VAT treatment on

 Compensation payments are considered as outside the scope of VAT and not considered as supplies.
 However, this does not include any payments which are made towards cessation of rights for supply of services or goods therefore would fall under the scope of Dubai VAT Law.
 A typical example of this is where a hotel charges cancellation fee.

 Payments for compensation against any loss, negligence or other errors shall not be treated as a consideration for a supply and shall be outside the scope of Dubai VAT Law.

 Below table explains some types of compensation payments and its taxability.

 |1||Insurance claim on stock loss due to fire||Not Taxable|

 |2||Payment against damaged goods||Not Taxable|

 |3||Violation of agreement / breach of terms of a contract||Not Taxable|